federicomariamassari/udacity-sfend/projects/p1/p1-lidar-obstacle-detection.md

 ### Euclidean Clustering

 To discriminate among objects, points are then grouped together based on proximity using Euclidean clustering.
 The nearest neighbor search is optimized via $k$-dimensional trees [4], a data structure that splits points hierarchically based on a different dimension at each level: at root by $x$, at levels 1 and 2 by $y$ and $z$ respectively, then at level 3 by $x$ again, and so on.
-Visually, the splits are planes (red, blue, green) that cut each level into two subcells.
+Visually, the splits are planes (red, blue, green), each cutting their corresponding levels into two equal parts.
+Time complexity is greatly reduced with KD-Trees, because Euclidean distances for points that are not in a close-enough region to the target are not computed.
+The outcome of clustering appears in Figure 5.

 __Figure 5: Euclidean Clustering__
 ![Euclidean Clustering](./img/img5.png)